Skip to main content

 Fiber plays an important role in keeping your digestive system healthy.
 It keeps food and waste products moving along, which prevents constipation.
 But fiber also helps your immune system.
 The healthy bacteria in your gut use fiber to stimulate your immune cells to work better.

-Refined grains go through a process that removes fiber.
-Grains may be refined for taste, appearance, or so that a product lasts longer on the shelf.
-But without the fiber, many of the health benefits are lost.
+Refined grains go through a process that removes their fiber.
+Grains may be refined for taste, appearance, or a longer shelf life.
+But without the fiber, many of their health benefits are lost.

-Foods with less fiber also make you feel less full.
-So, you may tend to eat more.
-Refined grains also cause your blood sugar to rise faster.
-Both of these things contribute to excess weight.
-And that’s another risk factor for your immune system.
+Foods with less fiber also make you feel less full, so you may end up eating more.
+Refined grains can also cause your blood sugar to rise faster.
+Both of these things contribute to excess weight — another risk factor for your immune system.

 Common foods made with refined grains include: